 -The problem with these recommendations is that they were solely based on blood pressure reductions, not actual outcomes like cardiovascular events or increased risk of death.

 -Had the researchers taken into account the studies mentioned above, which includes hundreds of thousands of people and looked at more meaningful outcomes, they would have come to a different conclusion.

--The conclusion the reader should come to is that ultra-low sodium diets will only slightly reduce blood pressure compared to the 3 gram per day safe minimum while increasing the risk of cardiovascular events and death.
+-The conclusion the reader should come to is that ultra-low sodium diets will only slightly reduce blood pressure and will increase the risk of cardiovascular events and death (compared to the 3 gram per day safe minimum).

 -Link to DASH-Sodium Study: Link